Be a #rockytrailracer at the Shimano MTB Grand Prix and join fellow mountain bikers for a ‘seriously fun’ racing experience!

 What you race for

 Prizes are generally handed out before the race start via the ‘Rocky Trail Bazaar’ – a selection of major prizes is raffled off and the remaining sponsored and local products are spread across the entire racing field. – We are currently assessing this process as part of our COVID-19 event recovery planning.

 Included in each entry: $60 race photo package from the crew at OuterImage.com.au – competitors can download their photos from an online portal after each event.

 Racing the series

-Here is the the way we calculate points in 2020: rather than gaining points in a team you will get them against your name in the category you are racing in.
+Here is the the way we will calculate points in 2020: rather than gaining points in a team like last year you will get them against your name in the category you are racing in.
 Meaning that if you swap teams, which is likely to happen with such a big lineup of events, you will not loose your hard earned points but keep accumulating them.